Circuit8/advent-of-code/README.md

+# Advent-of-code
-# Advent-of-code\n My solutions to the advent of code challanges http://adventofcode.com/
+My solutions to the advent of code challanges http://adventofcode.com/